 CA FTB: Forms and Publications

-While TaxSlayer Pro strives to make the information and links contained on this page as timely and accurate as possible, TaxSlayer Pro makes no promise or guarantee about the timeliness, accuracy or completeness of the contents of this page.
-The information contained on this page is for general information and is not intended to be tax advice.
-The user is also encouraged to review the underlying state resources and publications.
+TaxSlayer Pro strives to keep the information on this page timely and accurate but makes no promise or guarantee about the timeliness, accuracy, or completeness of the contents of this page.
+This is general information and is not intended to be tax advice.
+You are encouraged to also review the underlying state resources and publications.